Seneca-ICTOER/OPS705/docs/Labs/lab1.md

 1. Navigate to *DevTest Labs > OPS705 > My virtual machines*
 1. Click the **+ Add** button.
 1. Wait for the *Choose a base* listing to populate.
 This may take a few moments.
-1. Select the item titled **Windows Server 2019 Datacenter (Gen 2)**.
+1. Select the item titled **Windows Server 2019 Datacenter**.
 Be careful here!
 There are many other options.
 1. A new blade, *Create lab resource* appears.

     ![Image: Azure - Create Lab Resource](/img/azure-vm-labresource.png)